rei/rei-cedar-docs/docs/components/popover/README.md

 ## Custom Trigger

-The tooltip can also be controlled programmatically using the `open` prop.
+CdrPopover can also be controlled programmatically using the `open` prop.
 However, doing so means that you must implement certain behavior yourself:

 - The CdrPopover element and the trigger element must be wrapped in a div with `position: relative` and `width: max-content`.
 - The `open` property should be toggled to true when the trigger element is clicked.
 Close logic will be handled by CdrPopover.